House music: 2010s

 During the 2010s, multiple new sounds in house music were developed by DJs, producers, and artists.
-Sweden pioneered the "Festival progressive house" genre with the emergence of Sebastian Ingrosso, Axwell, and Steve Angello.
+Sweden pioneered the "Mainstage progressive house" genre with the emergence of Sebastian Ingrosso, Axwell, and Steve Angello.
 While all three artists had solo careers, when they formed a trio called Swedish House Mafia, it showed that house could still produce chart-topping hits, such as their 2012 single "Don't You Worry Child", which cracked the Billboard top 10.
 Avicii was a Swedish DJ/artist known for his hits such as "Hey Brother", "Wake Me Up", "Addicted to You", "The Days", "The Nights", "Levels", "Waiting for Love", "Without You", and "I Could Be the One" with Nicky Romero.
 Fellow Swedish DJ/artist Alesso collaborated with Calvin Harris, Usher, and David Guetta.
 In France, Justice blended garage and alternative rock influences into their pop-infused house tracks, creating a big and funky sound.

 During the 2010s, in the UK and in the US, many records labels stayed true to the original house music sound from the 1980s.
 It includes labels like Dynamic Music, Defected Records, Dirtybird, Fuse London, Exploited, Pampa, Cajual Records, Hot Creations, Get Physical, and Pets Recordings.

 From the Netherlands coalesced the concept of "Dirty Dutch", an electro house subgenre characterized by abrasive lead synths and darker arpeggios, with prominent DJs being Chuckie, Hardwell, Laidback Luke, Afrojack, R3hab, Bingo Players, Quintino, and Alvaro.
-Elsewhere, fusion genres derivative of 2000s progressive house returned, especially with the help of DJs/artists Calvin Harris, Eric Prydz, Mat Zo, Above & Beyond, and Fonzerelli in Europe.
+Elsewhere, fusion genres derivative of 2000s progressive house returned, especially with the help of DJs/artists Calvin Harris, David Guetta, Zedd, Eric Prydz, Mat Zo, Above & Beyond, and Fonzerelli in Europe.